Español

 Epithelial ovarian cancer often shrinks or even seems to go away with chemo, but the cancer cells may eventually begin to grow again.
 If the first chemo seemed to work well and the cancer stayed away for at least 6 to 12 months, it can be treated with the same chemotherapy used the first time.
 In some cases, different drugs may be used.

-For women who have stage III ovarian cancer (cancer that has not spread outside the abdomen) and whose cancers were optimally debulked (no tumors larger than 1 cm after surgery), intraperitoneal (IP) chemotherapy might be given in addition to systemic chemo (paclitaxel given in a vein).
+For stage III ovarian cancer (cancer that has not spread outside the abdomen) that has been optimally debulked (no tumors larger than 1 cm after surgery), intraperitoneal (IP) chemotherapy might be given in addition to systemic chemo (paclitaxel given in a vein).

 In IP chemotherapy, the drugs cisplatin and paclitaxel are injected into the abdominal cavity through a catheter (thin tube).
-The tube can be placed during the staging/debulking surgery, but sometimes it is placed later.
-If it is done later, it can be placed by a surgeon using laparoscopy, or by an interventional radiologist under x-ray guidance.
+The tube can be placed during the staging/debulking surgery, or later, either by a surgeon using laparoscopy or by an interventional radiologist under x-ray guidance.
 The catheter is usually connected to a port, a half dollar-sized disk topped with a pliable diaphragm.
-The port is placed under the skin against a bony structure of the abdominal wall, such as a rib or pelvic bone.
-A needle can be placed through the skin and into the port to give chemo and other drugs.
-Over time, problems may occur with the catheter (for example, it might become plugged or infected), but this is rare. .
+The port is placed under the skin against a bony structure of the abdominal wall, such as a rib.
+A needle is placed through the skin and into the port to give chemo and other drugs.

-Ovarian stromal tumors are not often treated with chemotherapy, but when they are, the combination of carboplatin plus paclitaxel or PEB (cisplatin/Platinol, etoposide, and bleomycin) is used most often.
+Ovarian stromal tumors are not often treated with chemotherapy, but when they are, the combination of carboplatin plus paclitaxel or EP (etoposide and cisplatin) is used most often.

 Chemo drugs can cause side effects.
 These depend on the type and dose of drugs given, and the length of treatment.
-Some of the most common possible side effects include:
+Common side effects include:

 Chemo can also affect the blood-forming cells of the bone marrow, which can lead to: